 - Experimental work and laboratory reports

 - Poster presentations

-This list of careers below are those that graduates from this programme have been successful in.
+This list of careers below are those which this programme is recognised for and that previous graduates have been successful in.

 - Animal Welfare Officer